 People use text messages, emails, online games and social media for sexting.

 Young people might call it sexting or they might use terms like sending or receiving ‘nudes’, ‘dick pics’ or ‘sexy pics’.

-Children under 11 years are less likely to send sexts than teenagers are.
-They can feel upset if they get a sext they don’t want.
+Children under 11 years are less likely to send sexts than teenagers.
+They can feel upset if they’re sent a sexual image they don’t want.
 And they can also feel worried, confused or upset by pressure to sext.